 Speak directly to your landlord or letting agent about how much of your deposit should be returned at the end of your stay.

 Your landlord returns all or part of the deposits to you within 10 days of agreeing the amount to be returned.
+(If you and your landlord cannot agree then we offer a free Alternative Dispute Resolution Service to resolve the dispute).

 Landlord contacts mydeposits and formally unprotects your deposit.